 Office of Administrative Hearings — What Do the Facts Mean?
 The OAH conducts a public hearing on the proposed project and possible alternatives.
 The public hearing is conducted by an administrative law judge (ALJ).
 It is the opportunity for people and agencies to tell the ALJ what they believe is the best location for the proposed project, how it should be constructed and operated, and why.
 They can use the facts in the environmental review document and any other facts or policies that they think are relevant to help make their case.

 After the public hearing, the ALJ will write a report for the Commission.
 The report generally includes findings, conclusions, and recommendations regarding the proposed project.

 The ALJ's report, along with the environmental review document created by the Department, is submitted to the Commission for its consideration.
 The Commission reviews this record and decides whether to issue a permit and, if so, the appropriate permit conditions.

-In general, the permitting process for energy facilities looks like the diagram below (click here for a PDF of the diagram).
+A schematic of the permitting process for energy facilities can be found here: Schematic of Permitting Process.
 Permitting processes vary with project type and size.
 Processes for specific project types are discussed on the respective energy facility tabs on this website, including flowcharts and applicable statutes and rules.

 A number of tools are available to help people contribute to the Commission's permitting decisions.
 These tools are designed to (1) provide information to the public so they are aware and knowledgeable concerning the permitting of a proposed project, and (2) provide opportunities and assistance for people to comment on a project.Where Can I Get Information About a Project in My Community?